Noahdw/Gonolith/README.md

-WIP for a distributed monolith.
+WIP for a distributed modular monolith.

 Overview